AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

 1. Expand the **[!UICONTROL Content components]** section and add as many elements as you need into one or more structure components.
 [Learn more about content components](content-components.md)

 1. Each component can be further customized using the **[!UICONTROL Component settings]** pane on the right.
 For example, you can change the text style, padding or margin of each component.
-[Learn more about alignment and padding](adjusting-vertical-alignment-and-padding.md)
+[Learn more about alignment and padding](alignment-and-padding.md)

     ![](assets/email_designer_5.png)

 1. Insert personalization fields to customize your email content from profiles data.
-[Learn more about content personalization](personalize.md)
+[Learn more about content personalization](../personalization/personalize.md)

-1. Add dynamic content to adapt the content to the targeted profiles based on conditional rules.
-[Get started with dynamic content](../personalization/get-started-dynamic-content.md)
+1. Add dynamic content to adapt the content to the targeted profiles based on conditional rules. <!-- Add link to Get started with dynamic content-->

     ![](assets/email_designer_6.png)